Suzuki Escudo Pikes Peak Special

 2013 E-RUNNER Pikes Peak Special – Nobuhiro Tajima.
 Source: Sports Car Digest [1].

-Born in 1950, Tajima grew up in a rural area and learned to drive on gravel roads, honing the skills he would use during his rally career, which began in 1968 at a regional event.
+Born in 1950, Tajima grew up in a rural area and learned to drive on gravel roads, honing the skills he would later use during his rally career, which began in 1968 at a regional event.
 Due to his height (1.83 meters tall) and aggressive driving style, uncommon among Japanese racers, the driver would soon receive from an Australian newspaper the nickname that would accompany him throughout his career: Nobuhiro “Monster” Tajima, a legitimate Japanese kaiju from the rally tracks.

 Tajima flying to victory in the A5 category of the Olympus Rally in 1987.
 Source: Flickr [2]